qLSLab/ExTaxsI/examples/tutorial.md

 * Use git from command line:
 git clone https://github.com/qLSLab/ExTaxsI

+3) Conda/mininconda download

-3) Create the conda environment with the script below, modifying 'myExTaxsIenv' with the name that you prefer: \
+4) Create the conda environment with the script below, modifying 'myExTaxsIenv' with the name that you prefer: \
 conda create --name myExTaxsIenv --file requirements.txt --channel default --channel etetoolkit --channel plotly

-4) Modify settings.ini at:
+5) Modify settings.ini at:
 * Line 8: insert your entrez e-mail
 * Line 17: insert your entrez API key